Shells of twisted flag varieties and the Rost invariant: Background on algebraic groups and motives

 \subsection{Algebraic groups}

-Detailed information on algebraic groups can be found in \cite{Bor} and \cite{Inv}.
+Detailed information on algebraic groups can be found in \cite{Spri} and \cite{KMRT}.

-\begin{ntt} Let $k$ be a field and $G$ a semisimple linear algebraic group of inner type over $k$.
-We write $\Phi$ for the root system of $G$, $\Phi^+$ resp.~$\Phi^-$ for the set of positive resp.~negative roots, and $\Delta$ for the Dynkin diagram of $G$ and by abuse of notation also for the set of vertices.
-We associate with any subset $\Theta\subseteq\Delta$ the \emph{variety $X_\Theta$ of parabolic subgroups of type $\Theta$}.
-We normalize the notation so that $X_\emptyset = \Spec k$, $X_{\{ \alpha \}}$ corresponds to a maximal parabolic subgroup, and $X_\Delta$ is the Borel variety.
-We occasionally omit the braces and write $X_{1,2}$ for $X_{\{1,2\}}$, for example.
+\begin{ntt} Let $k$ be a field and $G$ a semisimple linear algebraic group of \emph{inner} type over $k$.
+We write $\Phi$ for the root system of $G$, $\Phi^+$ resp.~$\Phi^-$ for the set of positive resp.~negative roots, and $\Delta$ for the Dynkin diagram of $G$ and by abuse of notation also for the set of vertices or simple roots.
+We enumerate the simple roots following Bourbaki, and we recall the precise numbering for groups of type $\E$ in \eqref{E6.roots} and \eqref{E78.roots} below.